paullassen/paullassen.github.io/index.md

 ## Who am I?
 My name is Paul Lassen and I am a recent graduate of the Technical University of Denmark.
 I have a M.Sc.Eng. in Electrical Engineering with a focus on robotics.

-It am a passionate programmer, who enjoys learning and using new technologies.
-I am proficient in Python, C/C++, and Matlab, and I have experience with ROS, OpenCV, Matlab/Simulink and other related software.
+I am a passionate programmer, and I enjoy learning and using new technologies.
+I mostly program in C/C++, Python and Matlab and I'm experienced with ROS, OpenCV, Matlab/Simulink and I'm always trying to expand my toolbox.

-My main interests lie in the field of robotics, and specifically in areas relating to control systems, deep learning, and autonomous navigation.
+My main focus has been on robotics, specifically in areas relating to control systems, deep learning, and autonomous navigation but I have broad ranging interests from human-computer interfaces, to neuro-science, to embedded systems.

-## Other Attempt
-I  graduated in May 2021 with an M.Sc.Eng in Electrical Engineering from the Technical University of Denmark.
-I'm currently looking for new opportunities in the field of robotics.
-I am a passionate programmer, who enjoys learning and using new technologies.
-I am proficient in C/C++, Python, and Matlab/Simulink, and I have experience with ROS, OpenCV and other related software.
-My main interests lie in areas relating to control systems, autonomous systems, machine learning.

-In my masters thesis "Modelling and Control of an Aerial Manipulator", I developed mathematical models of a hexarotor platform and used them to quantify the limits on the performance of the platform interacting with it's environment.
-I also built a physical platform, integrating a variety of technologies -- MoCap, PX4, ROS, MAVLink -- to control the platform and verify the mathematical models.

-I participated in the 2019 DTU RoboCup competition, where I was the technical lead of a team of students who built a robot to traverse an obstacle course, while completing a variety of challenges such as object recognition, obstacle avoidance, localization, difficult terrain.

 <img src="/assets/traveler_rejoice.png" width="100%" height=20/>
 ## What are all of these links on the left?
 - **Home**: You are here